New York City Police Department: Bureaus

-The department is divided into 20 bureaus which are typically commanded by a uniformed bureau chief (such as the chief of patrol and the chief of housing) or a civilian deputy commissioner (such as the Deputy Commissioner of Information Technology).
+The department is divided into several bureaus and bureau-equivalent offices which are typically commanded by a uniformed bureau chief (such as the chief of patrol and the chief of transit) or a civilian deputy commissioner (such as the Deputy Commissioner of Support Services).
 The bureaus fit under four umbrellas: Patrol, Transit & Housing, Investigative, and Administrative.
 Bureaus are often subdivided into smaller divisions and units.
 All deputy commissioners report directly to the commissioner and bureau chiefs report to the commissioner through the chief of department.